How to Buy a Mobile Home or Manufactured Home

 - Can’t make 115% or more of county’s median income

-- Fees: 2% fee added to the total loan, and .5% to monthly payment
+- Fees: 1% fee added to the total loan, and .35% to monthly payment

 Federal Housing Administration Programs

 It’s up to the homebuyer to find an FHA-approved lender and negotiate terms.
-There are three types of FHA loans and each has maximum limits.

-- If you’re buying the home and the land, the maximum mortgage is $94,904.
+- If you’re buying the home and the land, the maximum mortgage is $92,904.

-- If you’re buying the home without the land, the maximum is $69.687.
+- If you’re buying the home without the land, the maximum is $69,687.